-Good implementation of the bans, in view of the absence of rendering from the Luxembourg territory in particular of the feed ban, should be ensured.

-In addition, expanding the surveillance system to target high-risk populations such as fallen dairy stock and cattle presented for emergency slaughter will improve the ability for the GBR assessment.
+- Good implementation of the bans should be ensured. - In addition, expanding the surveillance system to target asymptomatic cattle in risk sub-populations such as adult fallen stock and adult cattle presented for emergency slaughter will allow verification of the current GBR-assessment and monitoring its future trend.